rust-lang/blog.rust-lang.org/content/Project-Goals-2025-April-Update.md

 - We're currently in the effort to optimize some documentation lints that took up to 15% of the Clippy runtime (depending on how much documentation for each line of code you had.)
 See <https://github.com/rust-lang/rust-clippy/pull/14693>

 - We've also been experimenting with lots of new possibilities, mainly on parallel lints.
-Althought they currently are not performance improvements, there are some great hope put into them.
+Although they currently are not performance improvements, there are some great hope put into them.

 - Memory consumption and branch mispredictions are being monitored, they do not seem out of the ordinary.